Latest Seattle primary results show City Council frontrunners hold ground

 In District 1, climate activist Maren Costa (33%) and attorney Rob Saka (24.2%) continued to lead over six other candidates in the race for Councilmember Lisa Herbold’s seat, which she will vacate at the end of her second term.

-In District 2, incumbent Councilmember Tammy Morales (52.1%) and community organizer Tanya Woo (42.8%) shut out a third candidate, securing their spots in the general election.
+In District 2, Councilmember Morales (52.1%) and community organizer Woo (42.8%) shut out a third candidate, securing their spots in the general election.
 With Thursday’s results, Morales is the second candidate to cross the 50% threshold, following incumbent Dan Strauss in District 6.
-On Wednesday, The Seattle Times called this race for Morales and Woo to advance.

-In District 3, cannabis business owner Joy Hollingsworth (37.1%) and Transportation Choices Coalition Executive Director Alex Hudson (36.5%) continued to lead the field of eight candidates who ran to replace Councilmember Kshama Sawant, who has represented the district for nearly a decade.
+In District 3, Hollingsworth (37.1%), cannabis business owner, and Hudson (36.5%), executive director of the Transportation Choices Coalition, advanced from a field of eight candidates.
+Councilmember Kshama Sawant has represented the district for nearly a decade.
 Hudson closed in on Hollingsworth, a narrowing of the top two positions, more than any other race on Thursday.
 The gap has closed from 5.4 percentage points between them to just 0.6 of a percentage point.

 In District 4, tech consultant Ron Davis (44.7%) and Maritza Rivera (31.9%), deputy director of Seattle’s Office of Arts and Culture, continued to lead in the race to take the seat being vacated by one-term Councilmember Alex Pedersen.